mrTSB/TSB-Projects/README.md

 I have split up this repository based on the laguage that the project was written in.
 Each folder has a file named 'folder-info', which covers what is inside of the folder.

+No C# projects are stored here because they are stuck on a school desktop.